Robert Warzycha: International career

 For Poland, Warzycha was capped 47 times, scoring seven goals between 1987 and 1993.

 Managerial career

 After retiring as a player, he became an assistant coach with the Crew.
 After Greg Andrulis was fired in July 2005, Warzycha assumed interim head coaching duty.
 He went back to assisting after Sigi Schmid was hired for the full-time job.
+He now coaches the 2012 and 2013 NAL teams at Club Ohio.

 After spending several years as Schmid's assistant, Warzycha was promoted to the head coach position at Columbus Crew for the 2009 MLS season, in which he coached the team to the Supporter Shield, awarded for the most points during the regular season.
 Warzycha signed a multi-year contract extension with Columbus on 1 September 2011 that kept him under contract through the 2013 season.
 He was released from his contract early, on 2 September 2013.

 Personal life

 Robert is the father of professional soccer player Konrad Warzycha, who played for Columbus Crew under his father.